jonathanolson/slither/notes/patterns.md

   - Bitmasks... for FeatureSets (.... oh, and duals are solved by the pair bits?)
     - BinaryFeatureSet?
       - [DO SECTORS FIRST, then we can work more at optimization and do this]
+    - Flags:
+      - Not red (e.g. black)
+      - Not black (e.g. red)
+      - Not zero
+      - Not one
+      - Not two (how should the flags detect with red/black?)
+        - OMG OMG what if we store a certain number of EDGES per number, and we DO NOT SPLIT
+          - Then we can BIT SHIFT to potentially check sectors(!!!!!!!!).e.g. "do we need a feature for this, or is it redundant"
+      - Not opposite
+      - Not same
+      - Original is black (solution only)
+    - Everything becomes "finding boolean formulas" now
   -
   - TPatternBoard cleanup:
     - serialize() on TPatternBoard,